enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 Tactile -> Limiting reading capabilities
 Help with strokes, destroy of brain cells.

+Great !
+Awesome.
+So as we can see, even if there are more reliable places to stimulate the brain, the technology is simply not following yet.
+This is why currently the RP are the most used prothesis.
+Now imagine you're bli
 ## But how did we figured out, stimulating the RGCs will result into vision (Later)